Rash Masum: Characterisation and introduction

 Rash, short for Rashid, is a cheeky chappie and an eternal optimist who always tries to make the rest of the ED laugh.
 The only problem is sometimes they laugh with him and other times at him.
 Rash’s charming bedside manner always ensures he has a good relationship with his patients.
 However, his cheerful outlook can also be a mask for anxiety, as he’s not always the most confident in his own ability.
 He has a nervous disposition and often shows this by puking his guts up in the hospital toilets.

 Rash is characterised as an "eternal optimist" and "cheeky" doctor who tries to bring laughter to the emergency ward.
 He is portrayed as possessing a "charming bedside manner" which builds a good rapport with patients.
 Sometimes Rash lacks confidence in his own ability and his "cheerful outlook" masks his work place anxiety.
 In scenes Rash has been shown to have "a nervous disposition" but always present is his motivation to succeed in the medical business.
 Rash is from a working-class background, and his family of "high flyers" value education greatly.
 Rash is an intellectual and is not "street smart".
 When he is introduced into the series, Rash is living at home and looked after by his mother, making him appear as a "mummy's boy".
 One reason Rash chooses to work at Holby City hospital is to reinvent himself and lose his "boyish charm".
-Casualty's series producer Lucy Raffety revealed that Rash would be a "innocent, cautious and nice" character.
+Casualty's series producer Lucy Raffety revealed that Rash would be an "innocent, cautious and nice" character.

 When he is first introduced, Rash has a "preppy look and glasses" which were reminiscent of the style portrayed by established character Ethan Hardy (George Rainsford).
 What's on TV's Reilly opined that Rash had "the look of a young Ethan Hardy" and Rainsford told the journalist that "a couple of people have mentioned that Rash looks potentially like an Ethan-in-the-making in a bookish, bespectacled way."

 Upon his arrival, Rash is allocated a mentor, Lily Chao (Crystal Yu).
 Rash is a junior doctor undergoing his first year of the Foundation Programme.
-Producer Raffety told Sophie Dainty from Digital Spy that Rash would find a friend in nurse David Hide (Jason Durr), who "takes him under his wing which is lovely."
+Producer Raffety told Sophie Dainty from Digital Spy that Rash would find a friend in nurse David Hide (Jason Durr), who "takes him under his wing which is lovely".
 Mohan liked working with Durr, who he believed had really "took him under his wing" just like the story with their characters.
 Rash fails to make a positive impression with his colleagues because of his unwillingness to work in resus.
 When he has to take part in a gory case, Rash vomits in the toilets.
 He then tries to overcome his fears and treat more patients.